What is tagging?

 Which CEDEL2 subcorpora are tagged?

-Only the Spanish and English components of CEDEL2 have been POS tagged: all the L2 Spanish learner subcorpora, the L1 Spanish native subcorpus and the L1 English native subcorpus.
+In this version of CEDEL2, only the Spanish and English components of CEDEL2 have been POS tagged: all the L2 Spanish learner subcorpora, the L1 Spanish native subcorpus and the L1 English native subcorpus.

 What is POS tagging used for in CEDEL2?

 When searching the CEDEL2 corpus, you can do two types of searches:

 - Searching for a word: you can do a simple search for individual words like ‘estar’, ‘ser’, ‘amigo’, ‘amor’, or for a combination of words like ‘estar enamorado’, ‘vivo en Estados Unidos’.
 This is called ‘string’ search.

 - Searching for a word category: you can do an advanced search by looking for a Verb, or for a Noun, or for a combination like Noun+Adjective (a noun followed by an adjective) or Adjective+Noun.
 This gives you a more sophisticated way of searching for constituents in the corpus.
 Please check the tag ‘Web Interface: User manual’ for further details on advanced searches.